matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 Specify the system prompt and set the `SystemPrompt` property.
 The system prompt is a natural language description that provides the framework in which a large language model generates its responses.
 The system prompt can include instructions about tone, communications style, language, etc.

-Specifying a system prompt is not supported for these models:
+Specifying a system prompt is not supported for `ModelName="o1-mini"`.

--  `ModelName="o1-preview"`
--  `ModelName="o1-mini"`

 **Example**: `"You are a helpful assistant who provides answers to user queries in iambic pentameter."`